AhmedShafique313/AI_Engineer-with-python/README.md

 7. Json: Javascript Object Notation.
 Go to the link to learn about the json library in python and enjoy happy learning.
 Here is a link to learn. [w3schools](https://www.w3schools.com/python/python_json.asp) or from [Programiz](https://www.programiz.com/python-programming/json) or from [RealPython](https://realpython.com/python-json/)

 8. Lists in python: Lists are just like dynamic sized arrays, declared in other languages (vector in C++ and ArrayList in Java).
 Lists need not be homogeneous always which makes it the most powerful tool in Python.
-[TheNewStack](https://thenewstack.io/python-for-beginners-lists/) or from [Jerrynsh](https://jerrynsh.com/tuples-vs-lists-vs-sets-in-python/) or from
+[TheNewStack](https://thenewstack.io/python-for-beginners-lists/) or from [Jerrynsh](https://jerrynsh.com/tuples-vs-lists-vs-sets-in-python/)